 When it comes to Plecostomus, there are many species to choose from that have a pattern, color and size to suit everyone and all aquariums.
-The largest of the Plecostomus is believed to be the Titanic capable of growth to an amazing 30 inches.
-The smallest includes the Bristle Nose at a tiny, compared to Titanic, 6 inch tops!
+The largest of the Plecostomus is believed to be the Titanic, capable of growth to an amazing 30 inches.
+The smallest includes the Bristle Nose, a tiny one compared to Titanic, 6 inches tops!

-Coming from the Latin for ‘folded mouth’ Plecostomus is easily one of the most popular species in the fish keeping hobby and have been for a long time.
+Coming from the Latin for ‘folded mouth’, Plecostomus is easily one of the most popular species in the fish keeping hobby and has been for a long time.
 This is not only due to their algae eating habits which help keep your aquarium clean, but also because they are magnificently beautiful in their own special way.

 Also part of the Plecostomus defense system are the spines that are found on the dorsal and ventral fin of this fish.
 These are extended whenever there is a threat present and also to wedge themselves in crevices to avoid being swept away in strong currents.

-Whilst the body shape of a Plecostomus can vary from species to species they all have one thing in common and that is that they are all rather flat but lengthy.
-The head is in proportion to the body but can appear to be quite large compared with its small eyes.
+Whilst the body shape of a Plecostomus can vary from species to species, they all have one thing in common and that is that they are all rather flat but lengthy.
+The head is in proportion to the body but can appear to be quite large compared to its small eyes.

 With the exception of the Rhinelepini species, all Plecostomus have Omega eyes.
 They are called this due to their upside-down pupils resembling the Greek letter O. Plecostomus eyes are capable of dilating based on ambient light and also have a membrane that shades them from brighter lights.

-Hypancistrus Zebra – Known as the Zebra Pleco this species grows to around 3 inches/8 cm and is absolutely stunning.
-Like its name suggests it is black-and-white striped with the head stripes running horizontal and the body stripes being vertical.
+Hypancistrus Zebra – Known as the Zebra Pleco, this species grows to around 3 inches/8 cm and is absolutely stunning.
+As its name suggests, it is black-and-white striped, with the head stripes running horizontal and the body stripes being vertical.
 Prices start at around $100.

-Baryancistrus Xanthellus – Commonly referred to as the Gold Nugget Pleco this beauty has a black body with small gold spots covering its entirety.
-Its dorsal and tail fin also has thick gold edging and it can grow up to 8.6 inches/22 cm.
+Baryancistrus Xanthellus – Commonly referred to as the Gold Nugget Pleco, this beauty has a black body with small gold spots covering its entirety.
+Its dorsal and tail fins also have thick gold edging and it can grow up to 8.6 inches/22 cm.
 Prices start at around $40.

 Ancistrus Cirrhosus – The Bristlenose Pleco is the Marmite of the Plecostomus world with its large bushy whiskers.
-On the male, they are very obvious, whilst on the female, they are short and stubby, if present at all.
-The rest of the Bristlenoses body dark brown/grey with pale spots and they can grow up to around 6 inches/15 cm.
+On the male they are very obvious, whilst on the female they are short and stubby – if present at all.
+The rest of the Bristlenoses body is dark brown/grey with pale spots and they can grow up to around 6 inches/15 cm.
 Prices start at around $10.

-Hypancistrus Inspector – With its black body that is spattered with vibrant white spots it is no wonder this gorgeous Plecostomuses common name is the Snowball Pleco.
+Hypancistrus Inspector – With its black body which is spattered with vibrant white spots, it is no wonder this gorgeous Plecostomuses common name is the Snowball Pleco.
 Growing to around 6 inches/15 cm they are a really nice size.
 Prices start at around $45.

 Hypostomus Plecostomus – Referred to as the Common Pleco, this dark brown to grey with black markings Plecostomus is the true giant of home aquariums.
 It can grow up to a whopping 20 inches/50 cm and requires a huge tank.
 Prices start at around $10.

-The Plecostomus is, in general, a slow swimming fish that will make its way across the bottom of your aquarium scavenging the substrate for pieces of food that have become wedged there.
+The Plecostomus is in general, a slow swimming fish which will make its way across the bottom of your aquarium, scavenging the substrate for pieces of food that have become wedged there.

 You may also see them from time to time attaching themselves by their mouths to a variety of surfaces.
 These include glass, rocks and other hard substances including tank mates.
 The latter is not really something you want to see as it is an indication that they are starving and are feeding off the other fishes mucus coat.

 Many people can become alarmed regarding their Plecostomus when they do not, or only rarely see them through the day.
-This is nothing to worry about, however, as Plecostomus are a nocturnal species that rarely venture out and about through the day.
-You can, however, encourage them to come out more through the day by providing lots of floating plant that they can rest under.
+This is nothing to worry about however, as Plecostomus are a nocturnal species that rarely venture out and about during the day.
+You can however, encourage them to come out more through the day by providing lots of floating plants that they can rest under.